Woodland shore home Owners Association

 The homeowner/renter will have a “grace period” to address the violation as specified in the letter/email referenced above but generally in the range of 2 to 7 days (depending on the nature/severity of the offense).

 Once the grace period has expired, fines and/or liens will be administered at the sole discretion of the Woodland Lake Shore Board of Trustees.
-With the exception of the previously mentioned weekly garbage fine of $25, it is the Board’s position that minimum fines will be $50 for an initial offense.
+With the exception of the previously mentioned weekly garbage fine of $25, it is the Board’s position that minimum fines will be $100 for an initial offense.
 Notifications of such fines will be in writing via US mail and/or email notices with a documented due date which will generally be 30 days.

-After the documented due date has expired without resolution, fines in the same amount will be issued monthly until the violation is rectified.
+After the documented due date has expired without resolution, fine frequency and incremental increases (up to a maximum of $300/month) will be at the sole discretion of the Trustees and will be continue to be issued until the violation is rectified.
 Owed fees will be assessed to the account of the Homeowner.

-• It is within the Woodland Lake Shore Board of Trustees authority to place a lien on the subject property for the amounts owed at any time and at its sole discretion.
+It is within the Woodland Lake Shore Board of Trustees authority to place a lien on the subject property for the amounts owed at any time and at its sole discretion.

 All costs and expenses, including court costs and attorney fees, incurred by the Board in connection with any violations under these Rules and Regulations shall be the responsibility of the Homeowner with such fees being assessed to the account of the Homeowner.